acworkma/aks-storage-lab/README.md

 In this lab, you will:
 - Deploy Azure infrastructure including an AKS cluster and Storage Account
-- Configure managed identity for secure access between AKS and Azure Storage
+- Configure managed identity / workload identity for secure access between AKS and Azure Storage
-- Deploy a sample Python application to validate the connection
+- Deploy a sample Python application to validate secure blob access
+- (Optional) Deploy a Scala Akka HTTP application with automated Azure Container Registry (ACR) integration (Lab 4)

 ## Prerequisites